 You see, I tend to make connections between what I’m doing with crochet to things that have more to do with the heart.
 This may seem odd, but I think it can be really encouraging to point out that even crochet as a hobby can help build and reflect some praiseworthy things about our character.

 For example, working on single crochet and other small stitches reminds me that it is the small habits that we choose on a daily basis that with bring us to a place of accomplishment over time.
 Just like these little stitches seems to go slow at times but still add up to a beautiful and durable project, our small choices and habits are what truly shape us.

 That’s a rather heavy thought to give you while you’re learning crochet!
 I truly hope you see what I’m trying to communicate, which is that the perseverance you are showing as you learn and practice new skills with crochet is a wonderful strength.
 I hope you cultivate it and use it for all sorts of other good endeavors as well(and for learning another stitch soon, too!)

-If you’d like to be notified of other new doses of crochet teaching and encouragement, you can sign up for emails by filling out the form below:
+If you’d like to be notified of other new doses of crochet teaching and encouragement, you can sign up for emails and get my master list of ideas here:

 As you work on practicing the yarn overs and other few steps to the single crochet stitch, feel free to comment or reach out to me showing your progress.
 I love to see the progress!